Kiss of Death (1947 film): Development

 Kiss of Death is based on a story by former district attorney Lawrence Blaine.
 It was purchased by 20th Century Fox in November 1946 specifically as a vehicle for Victor Mature.
+Hathaway said the idea to push the lady in the wheelchair down the stairs came from Ben Hecht.
+He wanted the villain Tommy Udo to be a "hophead" as a point of difference and because "they're so unpredictable.
+They'll shoot you or stab you, they'll do anything."

 Casting

 Victor Mature plays Nick Bianco, the lead role in the film.
 Coleen Gray plays Nettie, his second wife, who also narrates the beginning and ending of the film.
 Brian Donlevy plays Louis D'Angelo, the assistant district attorney.

 Kiss of Death is notable for being Richard Widmark's film debut as Tommy Udo (a role originally announced for Richard Conte).
 According to Widmark, Hathaway disliked his high hairline because he thought it made him look too intellectual, so he ordered Widmark fitted for a hairpiece.
-Hathaway didn't send the test ahead to Zanuck because he wanted a nightclub piano player called "Harry the Hipster" to play Udo.
+Hathaway didn't send the test ahead to studio head Darryl F. Zanuck because he wanted a nightclub piano player called "Harry the Hipster" to play Udo.
 A Fox production manager named Charlie Hill liked the test and sent it to Zanuck, who immediately signed Widmark.
 During the film, Udo uses a Benzedrine inhaler, which was suggested by Zanuck himself.

+Hathaway says he was impressed by Widmark when the actor came in to read for the role of the reporter, made a test and sent it to Zanuck.

 Critics and audiences have noted that Tommy Udo is similar to Batman's archenemy The Joker.
-Widmark himself was a big fan of Batman comics, and modeled Udo after The Joker.
-Frank Gorshin, who played The Riddler in the 1960s television series Batman, modeled his deranged cackle after Widmark's Udo.
+Widmark himself was a big fan of Batman comics, and modeled Udo after the Joker.
+Frank Gorshin, who played the Riddler in the 1960s television series Batman, modeled his deranged cackle after Widmark's Udo.

 Attorney Earl Howser was played by Taylor Holmes, while Howard Smith was cast as a prison warden.
 Character actor Karl Malden got the part of Sergeant William Cullen while in the Broadway run of Arthur Miller's breakthrough play All My Sons.
-After doing this film, Malden took a three-year break from film acting, during which he created the role of Mitch in Tennessee Williams's A Streetcar Named Desire on Broadway opposite Marlon Brando, Jessica Tandy, and Kim Hunter.
-He returned to films in 1950 in a small part as a bartender in The Gunfighter, starring Gregory Peck in the leading role.

 Susan Cabot and Jesse White made their screen debuts in this film; they were both uncredited.
 Cabot plays a restaurant patron and White plays a taxi driver.
-Character actor Millard Mitchell also is uncredited as Detective Shelby.
+Character actor Millard Mitchell, also uncredited, plays Detective Shelby.
 Mildred Dunnock played Mrs. Rizzo, a woman in a wheelchair pushed down a flight of stairs to her death by psychotic Udo.